Model-R/modleR/README.md

     └── ensemble_models
 ```

 -   We define a *partition* as the individual modeling round (one
     training and test data set and one algorithm)

 -   We define the *final models* as joining together the partitions and
     obtaining **one model per species per algorithm**

 -   *Ensemble* models join together the results obtained by different
     algorithms (Araújo and New 2007)

 -   When projecting models into the present, the projection folder is
     called `present`, other projections will be named after their
     environmental variables

 -   You can set `models_dir` wherever you want in the hard disk, but if
     you do not modify the default value, it will create the output under
     the working directory (its default value is `./models`, where the
     period points to the working directory)

 -   The *names* of the `final` and `ensemble` folders can be modified,
     but **the nested subfolder structure will remain the same**.
 If you
     change `final_models` default value (`"final_model"`) you will need
-    to include the new value when calling `ensemble_model()` (`final_dir
+    to include the new value when calling `ensemble_model()`
-    = "[new name]"`), to indicate the function where to look for models.
+    (`final_dir = "[new name]"`), to indicate the function where to look
-    This partial flexibility allows for experimenting with final model
+    for models.
+This partial flexibility allows for experimenting with
-    and ensemble construction (by runnning final or ensemble twice in
+    final model and ensemble construction (by runnning final or ensemble
-    different output folders, for example).
+    twice in different output folders, for example).

 ## The example dataset

 **modleR** comes with example data, a list called `example_occs` with
 occurrence data for four species, and predictor variables called
 `example_vars`.

-    #> Loading modleR

 ``` r
 library(modleR)